sorydima/sorydima/README.md

 ### Hi there 👋

+## Behind what I work on

+I design and build **autonomous, resilient, and recoverable systems** that continue to function under degraded, disconnected, or adversarial conditions.

+My work sits at the intersection of:

+- resilience of complex socio-technical systems
+- offline-first and failure-tolerant digital infrastructure
+- autonomous life-support and critical infrastructure
+- aviation, unmanned, and robotic platforms (GNSS-challenged)

+> In real crises, intelligence does not fail first —
+> **energy, connectivity, logistics, and governance do.**

+---

+## Engineering focus

+I treat resilience as an **engineering discipline**, not a property that “emerges”.

+Assumptions → Requirements → Architecture → Verification → Metrics

+Key principles:

+- degraded operation is a normal mode
+- no single points of failure
+- explicit assumptions and dependency minimization
+- predictable degradation instead of catastrophic collapse
+- measurable recovery (MTBF, MTTR, RTO, RPO)

+---

+## Current initiatives

+- **Resilient Systems Engineering Group, Inc**
+  Research organization focused on autonomy, degradation, and recovery

+- **Katya OS / Katya AI**
+  Offline-first operating environments and local inference systems

+- **REChain Network Solutions**
+  Distributed, failure-tolerant infrastructure and governance tooling

+- **Katya Aviation Stack**
+  GNSS-challenged aviation and unmanned systems

+- **Applied Labs**
+  Food systems, manufacturing, media, and education as real-world resilience testbeds

+---

+## Research domains

+- scenario modeling, FMEA / FTA / STPA
+- offline-first data and mesh communication
+- cyber-physical systems and sensor fusion
+- life-support systems engineering (ECLSS-inspired)
+- knowledge vaults and reproducible documentation

+---

+## Open source position

+Open source is a **tool for auditability and survivability**, not ideology.

+I publish architectures, frameworks, and tooling where it improves:

+- verifiability
+- peer review
+- long-term maintainability
+- reduced vendor lock-in

+---

+## Collaboration

+I collaborate with:

+- R&D teams and research institutes
+- aerospace and robotics engineers
+- infrastructure and energy operators
+- academic and applied research groups

+If you work on systems that must **keep working when assumptions collapse**,
+we probably have something to talk about.

+---

+*Engineering systems that fail well, degrade predictably, and recover deliberately.*

 # 🚀 Dmitry Olegovich Sorokin — Founder
 ### Founder of **REChain® Network Solutions** · Aurora Dev Lab · Katya® AI Systems